kabaliisa/todo/README.md

 *A simple Todo app*  **ResfulAPI**

-utilizing sequelize ORM to create tables in a Postges db and inserting data.
+*utilizing the sequelize ORM to create tables in a Postges db and inserting data.*